agalsidase alfa ghu 3.5 mg / 3.5 mL concentrated injection vial

 pain or tenderness in chest, muscles or joints

 itching or rash

-back or limb pain, swelling of the extremities or joints;
+back or limb pain, swelling of the extremities or joints, muscle pain

 If you notice any side effects not mentioned in this leaflet, please inform your doctor.